Tobacco Growing Guide · Nicotiana tabacum & rustica

 Feature Virginia Burley Oriental Rustica/Shag Cigar

-Curing methodFlue-cured (heat)Air-cured (barn)Sun-curedAir-driedAir/fire-cured + fermented
+Curing methodFlue-cured (heat)Air-cured (barn)Sun-curedAir-driedAir/fire + fermented

 Nicotine level1–2%2–3.5%0.5–1.5%3–9%2–3%